tezer/OppiWordsBot/README.md

 # OppiWordsBot
 A Telegram bot for learning languages

-To run it you need Python 3.7
+To run it you need Python 3.7 and:

-To run the bot you need:
 1. register your own bot ad BotFather
 2. set a MySQL database as follows: mysql> describe spaced_repetition;